OpenStories/website/README.md

 ---
 You!
 In whatever way you can help.

 We need expertise in web development, user experience design, and recordings of researchers sharing how Open has successfully impacted their career.
 We currently are drafting a how-to guide for librarians and researchers on recording stories.
 Our next priority is to design a prototype website that will allow users to discover stories by location, language, academic discipline, and researcher type.
+However, we are wanting to not record new stories for the project until summer 2018 after the how-to guide receives community feedback and revisions.

 We'd love your feedback along the way, and of course, we'd love to include your story.